e-m-b-a/emba/README.md

 ## Installation

-Before running *emba* make sure, that you have [installed](https://github.com/e-m-b-a/emba/wiki/Installation) all dependencies with the installation script and met the [prerequisites](https://github.com/e-m-b-a/emba/wiki/Installation#prerequisites)
+Before running *EMBA* make sure, that you have [installed](https://github.com/e-m-b-a/emba/wiki/Installation) all dependencies with the installation script and met the [prerequisites](https://github.com/e-m-b-a/emba/wiki/Installation#prerequisites)

 ## Usage